 When you visit Paris, it’s only natural you’ll want a little souvenir to bring home – but how do you find something you’ll love forever?

 I found just the place!
-Forget plastic trinkets of Eiffel Towers and snow globes of the Arc de Triumph in winter, this place will ensure you have a piece of Paris in your home and on your wall as a lasting memento.
+Forget plastic trinkets of Eiffel Towers and snow globes of the Arc de Triomphe in winter, this place will ensure you have a piece of Paris in your home and on your wall as a lasting memento.
 Maybe even something your kids and grandkids will fight over!

-So, as you might have deduced, I’m not one for collecting titty little souvenirs when I travel.
+As you might have deduced, I’m not one for collecting titty little souvenirs when I travel.
 (Mind you, what you and I consider tat versus souvenir may be a matter of opinion – I do have a Cuban doll that I stick a ciggie in her butt and she blows smoke out her mouth, but I digress…)

 I like to look for things like coffee table books or hand-woven picnic rugs and more lately, figurines and paintings.
 I don’t mind if the painting is done by a three-year old as long as it speaks to me of the place I bought it.